-- 9.25.
-PRINCIPLE G Implementing good practices in transparency, reporting, and audit, to deliver effective accountability. - 9.26.
-This demonstrated by key documents: - Annual Statement of Accounts - Budget Monitoring Reports - Performance Management reports - Internal Audit Progress reports - External Audit Annual Report on Epsom and Ewell Borough council and external auditors' opinion - 9.27.
-Arrangements in place for good governance include: - The impact of the Covid 19 pandemic was reported - Governance arrangements are in place for payment of household and business grants to reduce risks - External Auditor reports are now reported to full council for greater transparency - Compliance with accessibility regulations - 9.28.
-Areas for improvements: - Implementation of recommendations from external audit
+PRINCIPLE G - Implementing good practices in transparency, reporting, and audit, to deliver effective accountability.

+9.19.
+This demonstrated by key documents:

+- Annual Statement of Accounts

+- Budget Monitoring Reports

+- Performance Management reports

+- Internal Audit Progress reports

+- External Audit Annual Report on Epsom and Ewell Borough council and external auditors' opinion

+- The impact of the Covid 19 pandemic was reported - Governance arrangements are in place for payment of household and business grants to reduce risks - External Auditor reports are now reported to full council for greater transparency - Compliance with accessibility regulations

+Implementation of recommendations from external audit